gardebring/PowerColorGit/README.md

 ### List all remote-tracking and local branches.
 In this example, the currently selected branch is _feature/add_support_for_branch_picker_ as indicated with the green color and checkmark.
 Please note that the HEAD branch will by default not be displayed in PowerColorGit.
 You can change this in the [configuration](./src/config.json#L4).
+In this example, the only remotely available branch is _main_, all others are local only, as indicated with the icons.
 ```powershell
 PowerColorGit branch -a
 ```